Norway Spruce (Picea abies)

-Characteristics: The ½ inch long needles are dark green and maintain their color throughout the winter.
-The hanging, seed bearing, 4-9 inch long cones are a purple-violet or green color when young, maturing to a light brown.
+Characteristics: The half-inch-long needles are dark green and maintain their color throughout the winter.
+The hanging, seed bearing, 4-inch to 9-inch-long cones are a purple-violet or green color when young, maturing to a light brown.
 Bark is gray-brown and has flakey scales.
 This tree has a pyramidal shape.
 It grows 40-60 feet high and 25-30 feet wide, though may grow up to 200 feet in its native habitat.

 Foliage: Evergreen (foliage present year round)